realworldocaml/book/en/prologue.md

 In 1990, Xavier Leroy and Damien Doligez built a new implementation called Caml Light that was based on a bytecode interpreter with a fast sequential garbage collector.
-Over the next few years useful libraries appeared, such as Michel Mauny's parsing system, and performance further improved with a fast native code compiler that made OCaml's performance competitive with mainstream languages such as C++.
+Over the next few years useful libraries appeared, such as Michel Mauny's parsing system.
+Efficiency further improved with a fast native code compiler that made OCaml's performance competitive with mainstream languages such as C++.
 A module system inspired by Standard ML also provided powerful facilities for abstraction and larger scale programs.